 We pride ourselves by ensuring that all performers are from within the club and we continue to have a high standard of capable members.

-We have a membership of around 120, mainly local but we have a number from all parts of Great Britain.
+We have a membership of around 120, mainly local but we have a number from all parts of Great Britain and beyond.

 We hold our Annual ‘Burns Supper’ on the nearest Friday to 25th January and our St. Andrew’s Night on the Friday nearest to 30th November.